Terms and Conditions

 All bookings are subject to these terms and conditions.

-The completed booking form and appropriate deposit payments (or full payment if the booking is within 90 days of the departure date) must be sent to us to confirm the booking.
+The completed Guest Details Liability Waiver and appropriate deposit payments (or full payment if the booking is within 90 days of the departure date) must be sent to us to confirm the booking and your participation on the tour.

-Once the completed booking form and appropriate payments have been received by us, we will, subject to availability, confirm your holiday by issuing the pre-departure pack and confirmation invoice.
+Once the completed Guest Details Liability Waiver and appropriate payments have been received by us, we will, subject to availability, confirm your holiday by issuing the pre-departure pack and confirmation invoice.
 The pre-departure pack and confirmation invoice will be sent to the party leader or your travel agency where applicable.
 As soon as receive the pre-departure pack and confirmation invoice please check them carefully and contact us immediately if there is any incorrect or incomplete information as it may not be possible to make any changes at a later date.

 If we do not receive all payments (and any surcharges where applicable) in full and on time, we will be entitled to treat your booking as cancelled by you and retain all deposits and monies paid or due at that date.
 If we do not cancel your holiday immediately because you have promised to make payment, you must pay the cancellation charges as shown in clause 3 depending on the date we reasonably treat your booking as cancelled by you.